 Czech Republic Travel Health Advice

-There are no vaccination requirements for international travellers, and no major health risks associated with travel to the Czech Republic.
-Vaccinations are recommended for hepatitis A and hepatitis B. Long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
+There are no major health risks associated with travel to the Czech Republic, and there are no vaccination requirements for international travellers.
+Vaccinations are recommended for hepatitis A and hepatitis B, and long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
 Medical facilities are good in Prague, but may be more limited in rural areas.
-A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) to free emergency health care.
-Comprehensive medical insurance is advised.
+A reciprocal health agreement with the UK entitles citizens with a European Health Insurance Card (EHIC) to free emergency health care; comprehensive medical insurance is advised.

 View information on diseases: